mdsol/probity/README.md

 config.middleware.use(Probity::ResponseValidatorMiddleware)
 ```

+Now, run your test scripts!
+If your app produces malformed responses, Probity will turn a passing test into a failing one by raising a parsing error in your server.
+Depending on your particular test setup, this might manifest in different ways, but as long as your tests are at all meaningful they at least shouldn't pass.

+## Configuration

 By default, Probity will validate the `application/xml` and `application/json` content types, and **raise** if it sees anything else.
 If you're serving something other than those two, such as html, you'll probably want to do

 ```ruby